 Bottom line: Meru became famous for its unique single-cell wireless architecture, but the company shows it gets the whole picture when it comes to business-class WLANs.
 Meru has built a loyal customer base with its unique approach to the RF side of the wireless equation, but is also maturing the rest of its features in ways that keep it competitive, if not progressive in spots.
 And now, even non-Meru shops might benefit from Smart Connect for client configuration and guest access, both of which can be tough nuts to crack.
 No doubt Meru is banking on these offerings to open the door for more wireless infrastructure sales.

-At the time of publication, Meru is not a client of and has no business relationship with Lee Badman.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+At the time of publication, Meru is not a client of and has no business relationship with Lee Badman.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio